Uber Accident Claims

 The phases are:

 - App on, waiting for a ride request: If an accident happens during this phase, Uber’s automobile liability insurance will apply.
-This coverage provides $50,000 per person, $100,000 per accident for injuries, and $25,000 in property damage per accident.
+This collision coverage provides $50,000 per person, $100,000 per accident for injuries, and $25,000 in property damage per accident.

+Knowing the driver’s app status is critical to determine which insurance carrier pays for medical bills, property damage, or lost income.
 Our Uber accident lawyer will help you fight for your rights, regardless of which phase the driver was in when you sustained an injury.

 Understanding Uber’s Insurance Coverage for Passengers